smislam/securely-share-secrets/README.md

 # Securely Transfer Secrets to your Clients
 In this example, we provide a solution to securely transfer secrets between clients.
 The [AWS Secrets Manager cross-account access](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples_cross.html) to share secrets between clients is a great approch.
-However, in certain cases this may not possible when you have many clients that you will have to configure separately.
+However, in certain cases this may not be possible when you have many clients that you will have to configure separately.

 This application securely shares secrets with clients using elaborate workflows.